-As part of the College of Natural, Behavioral, and Health Sciences, we collaborate with students and faculty in many fields and enable students in all disciplines to integrate nutrition into their education.
+As a Nutrition student at Simmons you will have the opportunity to collaborate with students and faculty in many fields across the natural, behavioral and health sciences.
+We enable students in all disciplines to integrate nutrition into their education.
 In all our work, we strive to serve diverse communities, to increase diversity in our profession, and to embrace the University’s traditions of social justice, science, and practice for the social good.

 - Simmons’ internship placement and dietetic exam pass rates exceed national averages.